LizardByte/Sunshine/docs/source/building/linux.rst

 ----
 If the version of CUDA available from your distro is not adequate, manually install CUDA.

-..
-Tip:: The version of CUDA you use will determine compatibility with various GPU generations.
+.. tip:: The version of CUDA you use will determine compatibility with various GPU generations.
    See `CUDA compatibility <https://docs.nvidia.com/deploy/cuda-compatibility/index.html>`__ for more info.

    Select the appropriate run file based on your desired CUDA version and architecture according to